NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 That's a bit of a handful!
 But what does it do?
-The first line specifies that we want to read some data from a file specified by the `metadata` parameter, and the second line actually reads that data using TAB as delimiter, including a header.
+The first line specifies that we want to read some data from a file specified by the `metadata` parameter, and the second line actually reads that data using tab as delimiter, including a header.
 The `map` operator takes each entire row and subsets it to only two
 columns: the `sample_id` and `treatment` columns.
 This subset is stored as a tuple.
 The `filter` operator is then used to remove any tuples where the second